Benji19967/uzh_vamr/README.md

   - [ ] Have a flag to display intermediate results (blurred, DoGs, with corners detected, ...)
 - [ ] Add some tests or assert statements
 - [ ] Standard docstrings (reST or Google)
+- [ ] Points are sometimes stored as (2, N), sometimes as (N, 2).
+Why not always store them in the same format for consistency?